 Upper secondary education takes place at two types of institutions: general academic schools and secondary vocational-technical schools.
 Secondary vocational-technical schools are designed to give lower secondary graduates skills for entry directly into

 the job market.
-These studies are at the technikum, for highly skilled technical, industrial, engineering studies, agriculture, business and some applied arts; and the uchilishche, for pre-school teacher training, nursing, medical technologies,
+These studies are at the technikum, for highly skilled technical, industrial, engineering studies, agriculture, business and some applied arts; and the uchilishche, for pre-school teacher training, nursing, medical

-last up to 5 years; typically 3 years to complete secondary education and 2 years of postsecondary education.
-Certificates awarded after three years of study include the Atestat or Matriculation School Certificate, Vocational School Leaving Certificate,
+Programs last up to 5 years; typically 3 years to complete secondary education and 2 years of postsecondary education.
+Certificates awarded after three years of study include the Atestat or Matriculation School Certificate, Vocational School Leaving

-Professional Secondary School Leaving Certificate, and, after two years of postsecondary level study, the Junior Specialist Diploma.
+Certificate, Professional Secondary School Leaving Certificate, and, after two years of postsecondary level study, the Junior Specialist Diploma.

 In the Ukraine, all education from the upper secondary through doctoral levels is considered “professional” education, and is as follows: